intellivoid/OpenBlu-Python-API-Wrapper/README.md

 To make things easy, the library abstracts the JSON responses from the API inside two objects:

 - `Server` -> Contains the OpenVPN configuration as described in [OpenBlu's Documentation](https://docs.intellivoid.info/openblu/v1/get_server)
-- 'ServerListing` -> Contains extra info from a server such as ping, IP address and location
+- `ServerListing` -> Contains extra info from a server such as ping, IP address and location

 The `ServerListing` object can be printed to get an overview of the server's metadata.